 There is no special form or application process for incoming first-year and transfer students.
 Your MSU application information will be used to determine scholarship eligibility.
 Scholarships are typically awarded during the first two weeks of April.

 Returning students, including current first-year students, who wish to be considered for general or discipline-based engineering scholarships must complete one online scholarship application.
-Online application forms are available in December on this web page and are due by the end of February.
+Online application forms will be available on January 13, 2021 on this web page and are due by February 28, 2021.

 The following guidelines govern the scholarship selection process:

 - Academic excellence is the primary criterion, but financial need is considered for some awards.
 Other awards are based on extracurricular activities, community service, co-op and other work experience, membership in professional and honor societies, career interests, and other relevant information.
 The one-page resume that you attach to your application should reflect these accomplishments.

 - Applicants must be full-time students, taking a minimum of 12 credits during the semester(s) in which the scholarship will be awarded.